 The family practice center in Augusta, called the Family Medicine Institute (FMI), is a long established practice serving about 7,600 patients with approximately 25,500 outpatient visits per year.
 About six residents in each class practice here, and approximately fifteen physicians, five PA/NPs, a nurse midwife, and a psychologist make up the clinical faculty based at this site.
 A clinical social worker and social work case managers are also embedded in the practice.

 Located at 15 E. Chestnut Street in Augusta, the FMI is a two-story building with 10 patient exam rooms on the first floor and 24 patient exam rooms on the second floor.
 Each resident is assigned two exam rooms while seeing patients.
-A procedure suite and a dental room provide additional learning opportunities.
-Colposcopy, vasectomy, cryosurgery, and other minor surgery are performed at the practice, and residents are also taught how to evaluate dental emergencies and perform extractions.
-This is an essential skill in a rural state such as Maine, where dental providers are insufficient in number and dental health among the state’s population is poor overall.
+A procedure suite provides additional learning opportunities; colposcopy, vasectomy, cryosurgery, and other minor surgery are performed at the practice.

 The practice is divided into four patient care teams.
 A typical care team configuration comprises:

 - One patient services representative

 - One nurse practitioner or physician assistant

 - Three family medicine physicians

 - Four to six family medicine residents

 Close, supportive relationships between residents and practice teams are a hallmark of training at the FMI.